wongtonyb/rectangles/README.md

 npm install
 ```

-## Start server
+## Build & Start server

 ```
-nodemon server
+npm run build
+npm run start
 ```

 open a browser (preferably Chrome) and direct to localhost:4000

 # Test Driven Development (TDD)

-Mocha and Chai are used for testing
+Mocha and Chai were used for testing

 Direct to tdd folder